 One of the trade show vendors, Thumbtack, a company that offers custom local service quotes (and is an awful lot like a site we worked on at Polycot, 45fix), had a programming challenge they were handing out.
 I’m afraid to say that I burned more than a couple hours over the weekend working on it, and in the end I ended up with a fairly brute force approach that I wasn’t entirely satisfied with, but seemed to be the only straightforward way to solve it.
-The programming challenge pages are here, if you’d like to take a crack.
-The solution to the second page challenge ended up taking around 25 seconds on my Macbook Pro:
+The

 So let’s get into some controversy, shall we?
 The Python community is known as an open, welcoming community.
 Like any programming community there are plenty of hard core nerds who like to prove how smart they are, but Python was designed as a language that would be very consistent and easy to learn.
 There was an entire track on how to teach python, how to run meetups and events, and how to get more women coders into the community.
 PyCon has a code of conduct as well, something that attempts to directly address previous inappropriate activity in the programming community.
 The Python leadership and organizers want to be really welcoming, they want a good gender balance, they were even talking about how the conference attendance was 20% female.
 I think this number is probably skewed because it probably includes a lot of marketing folks who were only manning booths in the trade show, but they’re definitely trying.

 There were at least 5 female programmer groups in the trade show: PyLadies, Women who Code, LadyCoders, CodeChix and The Ada Initiative.
-There was a charity auction for PyLadies, and the Ada Initiative even had a feminist hacker lounge in the trade show:
+There was a charity auction for PyLadies, and the Ada Initiative even had a

 It was by far the most actively gender progressive conference I’ve ever been to, which makes the whole hullabaloo about dongles and forking so weird.
 There was a lot of justified outrage after the Golden Gate Ruby CouchDB talk.
 The Ruby community isn’t known for being as newbie friendly, and is generally a bit more rock star testosterone driven.
 PyCon tried to do a better job, and despite all their good efforts, the takeaway from most of the people who read about the event will be, “Won’t those nerds ever learn to treat women with respect.”
 That’s a shame, because they really tried.
 If you’re interested in diving into this rabbit hole, the Geek Feminism wiki has a good page about it.